Experts Unveil Details Of Grisly Child Sacrifice Site In Peru

-Researchers recently unveiled information about the grisly find they discovered in South America ten months ago.
+Researchers recently unveiled information about the grisly find they discovered in South America 10 months ago.
 The details they made public included information about the mummified remains of over 140 children they found at the site.
 What’s more, the researchers stated that they firmly believed the children were part of a bloody child sacrifice ritual.

-The children, ranging in age between 5 and 14-years-old were discovered at Huanchaquito-Las Llamas in Peru, an area that scientists believe ritual sacrifices were conducted at during the 15th-century.
+The children, ranging in age between 5- and 14-years-old, were discovered at Huanchaquito-Las Llamas in Peru, an area that scientists believe ritual sacrifices were conducted at during the 15th-century.
 The scientists discussed the specifics of the chilling ritual in a new study on the site and provided details of the excavations in a statement, reports Fox News.

 The researchers stated that the youth’s hearts were most likely ripped from their chest.
 Analysis of the mummified remains revealed the ages of the children, and the scientists used radiocarbon dating to determine that the children lived at approximately 1450 A.D., a period when Huanchaquito-Las Llamas comprised part of the culture of the Chimu.